arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 2. `scripts/02_build_event_tables.py`
    Builds the hot-night and cold-night daily event tables from yearly ERA5 hourly parquet inputs.
 3. `scripts/03_build_synchrony_networks.py`
-   Builds the Hot-Hot and seesaw event-coincidence networks from the event tables.
+   Builds the coherent and dipole event-coincidence networks from the event tables.
 4. `scripts/04_prepare_release_outputs.py`
    Rebuilds the top-bundle date CSV files and the trend summary table used in the manuscript release package.

-## What stays on GitHub
+## What is on GitHub

 - the four scripts above
 - the repository-relative path helper in `src/urban_hot_night_sync/`
 - lightweight manuscript result files in `data/derived/`

-The exact GitHub data filenames are listed in `data/GITHUB_DATA_FILES.txt`.

-## What does not stay on GitHub

-Do not commit the heavy source or intermediate files directly to GitHub.
-Put them in Zenodo, Figshare, OSF, or another archive and link that archive from the manuscript.

-The required large files are summarized in `data/external/README.md`.

 ## Repository layout